hanggrian/IIT-CS554/assignments/hw4.md

 > Pros: Identify 3 things that this paper does well.

-1. **Historical context**: Gives insight into how LINPACK is first created by an accident and stays a passion project.
+1.  **Historical context:** Gives insight into how LINPACK is first created by an accident and stays a passion project.
-2. **Classifying variants**: There are 4 separate LINPACK benchmarks categorized by matrix dimension and other optimizations.
+1.  **Classifying variants:** There are 4 separate LINPACK benchmarks categorized by matrix dimension and other optimizations.
 The authors understand that one configuration cannot satisfy every requirement.
-3. **Naturally humble**: When describing its inclusion into the TOP500 Supercomputer list, the authors acknowledge that the importance of such honor is diminishing.
+1.  **Naturally humble:** When describing its inclusion into the TOP500 Supercomputer list, the authors acknowledge that the importance of such honor is diminishing.

 ## Problem 6

 > Cons: Identify 3 things that this paper could do better.

-1. **Incomplete tables**: Though there are 4 variants available, only *LINPACK 100* is consistently being used as a test case.
+1.  **Incomplete tables:** Though there are 4 variants available, only *LINPACK 100* is consistently being used as a test case.
-2. **Naive expectations**: It is apparent in the conclusion that the paper expects Moore's Law would uphold in the foreseeable future.
+1.  **Naive expectations:** It is apparent in the conclusion that the paper expects Moore's Law would uphold in the foreseeable future.
     This prediction would end up being wrong.
-3. **Not perfect as is**: For example, the paper has admitted that vector operations are expected to experience hiccups in unconfigured HPC.
+1.  **Not perfect as is:** For example, the paper has admitted that vector operations are expected to experience hiccups in unconfigured HPC.

 ## Problem 7